gaurav0330/tr/README.md

-Here's a **README.md** file for your project.
-It includes installation instructions, features, usage, and contribution guidelines.

----

 # **Vendor Listing & Management Platform**

 A web application to browse and manage vendors with a contact feature, toast notifications, and a modern UI.